-The organisation's financial projections for 2022 took into account the COVID-19 effect along with a noted drop in grant funding from the HRB for the first two years of the 2022 to 2026 grant cycle.
+The organisation's financial projections for 2023 took into account a drop in grant funding from the HRB for the first two years of the 2022 to 2026 grant cycle.
 The Board has considered the potential effects of this along with the impact of inflation on the cost base, and it remains confident of the continued going concern assumption.
-The assumption is strengthened by additional grant funding from the Irish Cancer Society in 2022 and the signing of a Partnership and Funding Agreement with the Irish Cancer Society from 2023 to 2025.
-Grant funding continues from the approved application of the HRB grant funding cycle from 2022-2026 along with ongoing philanthropic funding.
-Despite the ongoing impact of COVID-19 pandemic in 2022, the financial results for 2022 remained broadly in line with budget and forecast for the period.
+The assumption is strengthened by additional grant funding from the Irish Cancer Society in 2023 and the signing of a Partnership and Funding Agreement with the Irish Cancer Society from 2023 to 2025.
+Grant funding continues from the approved application of the HRB, and as set out in the award, the amount directly funding Cancer Trials Ireland staff costs and overheads increases for 2024-2026 by approximately €200k per year.
+The Board also note the increased level of philanthropy in 2023, but also note, that this can vary from year to year.
+The financial results for 2023 returned a surplus for the year, ahead of budget and in line with forecast for the period.

-DIRECTORS' REPORT (CONTINUED) FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2022
+DIRECTORS' REPORT (CONTINUED) FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2023

-GOING CONCERN (CONT'D)
+GOING CONCERN (CONTINUED)

-In 2022 the Board of Cancer Trials Ireland set 5 new key strategic objectives (KSOs) to be implemented by executive and team.
-As part of the strategic plan the Board set a reserves policy in 2021 of 3-months with a view to move to 6-months policy when possible.
+In 2023 the Board continued to provide oversight of five key strategic objectives (KSOs) being implemented by management and the team.
+As part of the strategic plan the Board set a reserves policy of building reserves to 3 to 6 months of operational expenditure which is a work in progress.
 The ARC and Board monitor the reserves position at each meeting.
-The Board is focusing on a strategy with the Leadership Team to increase funding and reserves to ensure Cancer Trials Ireland is financially stable and funded for growth.
-Several revenue streams were identified and throughout 2022-2023 the Leadership Team is structuring an approach to seek more funding through governmental and pharmaceutical avenues as well as building stronger relationships with stakeholders such as the Irish Cancer Society.
+The Board is focused on a strategy with the executive to increase funding and reserves to ensure Cancer Trials Ireland is financially stable and funded for growth.
+A number of potential revenue streams have been identified and throughout 2023-2024 the Leadership Team is structuring an approach to seek more funding through governmental and pharmaceutical avenues as well as building stronger relationships with stakeholders such as the Irish Cancer Society.
+The Board is also focused on efficiency regarding staffing costs and has asked the COO to examine resourcing to match current and expected future trial work, and the potential for internal promotions where attrition occurs.

-Having considered the above, the directors believe that it is appropriate to continue to adopt the going concern basis in preparing the financial statements and that there is a reasonable expectation that the Organisation will continue to operate for the foreseeable future.
-The financial statements do not include any adjustments or disclosures that would result if the Organisation was unable to continue as a going concern.
+Having considered the above, the directors believe that it is appropriate to continue to adopt the going concern basis in preparing the financial statements and that there is a reasonable expectation that the organisation will continue to operate for the foreseeable future.
+The financial statements do not include any adjustments or disclosures that would result if the organisation was unable to continue as a going concern.